-Ryan Reynolds And Wife Blake Lively United By Death In Charlottesville And ‘Deadpool’, Wants Best For Kids
+Ryan Reynolds And Wife, Blake Lively, United By Deaths In Charlottesville And ‘Deadpool,’ Want Best For Kids

-This week has been filled with deaths for Ryan Reynolds and Blake Lively.
-Not only is the whole nation going through the deaths and riots in Charlottesville, but they also had to face a tragic accident that happened on the set of Deadpool 2.
+This week has been filled with death for Ryan Reynolds and Blake Lively.
+Not only is the whole nation going through the death and riots in Charlottesville, but they also had to face a tragic accident that happened on the set of Deadpool 2.
 But underneath all these tragedies, Ryan and Blake are united by the fact that they want the best for their kids.

 This past Monday, Joi “SJ” Harris, known as “the first African-American female road racer,” according to People Magazine, died on the set of Deadpool 2.
 She was not wearing a helmet because “the Domino character did not wear one in the scene” and this caused a spike in the dialogue about movie making and safety.